Connect with us

 Engineers at a cement production factory.
 PHOTO | FILE

-According to a research by Standard Investment Bank, established manufacturers such as Bamburi and East African Portland Cement (EAPCC) are having a rough time protecting their turf from new players that have grabbed a significant share of their market.
+According to research by Standard Investment Bank, established manufacturers such as Bamburi and East African Portland Cement (EAPCC) are having a rough time protecting their turf from new players that have grabbed a significant share of their market.

 The company that began operations in 2007 has dislodged EAPCC from the second to the third position with a market share of 15.1 per cent, slightly ahead of another newcomer Savannah Cement at 15.0 per cent.